elliotchance/vsql/README.md

 vdb
 ===

-vdb is an in-memory SQL database written in pure [V](https://vlang.io) with no dependencies.
+vdb is an single-file SQL database written in pure [V](https://vlang.io) with no dependencies.

 - [Installation](#installation)